ivaantxo/Pokeemerald-Base-Hispana/README.md

 # [Features](FEATURES.md)

 **`pokeemerald-expansion`** offers hundreds of features from various [core series Pokémon games](https://bulbapedia.bulbagarden.net/wiki/Core_series), along with popular quality-of-life enhancements designed to streamline development and improve the player experience.
-A full list of those featues can be found in [`FEATURES.md`](FEATURES.md).
+A full list of those features can be found in [`FEATURES.md`](FEATURES.md).

 # [Credits](CREDITS.md)